ebrunso/Starting_Projects/README.md

 **Research**
 1. What is the difference in a hash map versus a hash table?
 	**Hashmap is not synchronized.
 It is not thread-safe and can be shared with many threads.
-Hashmap allows one hull key and multiple null values while Hashtable doesn't allow any null keys or values.**
+Hashmap allows one null key and multiple null values while Hashtable doesn't allow any null keys or values.**

 2. Why should you generally override the equals and hashCode methods?
 	**you must override hashCode in every class that overrides equals() because it will result in a violation of the general contract for Object.hashCode(), which will prevent the class from functioning properly with hash based collections such as Hashmap, HashSet and HashTable.**